 We often stumble upon posts talking about the things that “should” be done in internet marketing.
 You will even find many articles out there that provide details regarding the “way” internet marketing is done.
 All this is great information; however, the most important piece of it all is often missed.
 The most important actions you need to take is to establish TRUST.

 When it comes to working with small to medium size business owners, they wear many hats throughout the day.
-This means they don’t have the luxury of taking time out to read through marketing, lengthy emails, fill out forms, etc. So how do you build a trust worthy relationship with a business owner who has limited time and resources?
-Well, it’s actually a lot easier than one would perceive it to be.
+This means they don’t have the luxury of taking time out to read through lengthy emails, fill out forms etc. So, how do you build a trust worthy relationship with a business owner who has limited time and resources?
+Well, it’s actually a lot easier than you might think.

 Always follow through with what you say you’re going to do, be honest and set reasonable expectations.
 All this became the foundation in which I built a long, trusting partnership with Jeffrey Ellenberger.
 As a team, we continue to tackle the never ending changes related to Internet Marketing.